 The International English Language Testing System is the mandatory test for higher education, secondary education, work and migration abroad.
 The IELTS Certificate is valid for 2 Years.

-This test is based on skills in 4 modules reading writing listening speaking.
+This test is based on skills in 4 modules: reading, writing, listening, and speaking.

 The speaking test will take about 11 to 14 minutes to complete.
 There are three sections in total.